bitsdonerd/bitsdonerd/README.md

 ## 🚀// About me
-I am a backend developer and Database student.
+I am a backend developer.
 On my GitHub I document all my projects and study notes.

 ## 🛠 // Skills